Register Today for the NCSE 2020 Annual Conference

 January 6–9, 2020, Washington, D.C.

 Registration is now open for the NCSE 2020 Annual Conference, taking place January 6–9, 2020, in Washington, D.C.
 The 2020 Winter Member Meeting will take place on January 6, 2020.
 Engage with more than 800 leaders from the sciences, education, government, policy, business, and civil society to foster a dialogue across these sectors on the role of science in environmental decision-making.
 Attendees of both events will join meaningful conversations, network with peers, and make vital connections.
-Register by October 18 to save.
+The deadline to take advantage of advance registration discounted rates has been extended to December 13, 2019.
+Register today to save.

 NCSE Member Institutions: Leaders in Science and the Environment Across Higher Education